Name Mangling in Python with Example

 __y, you can find the attribute

 While executing your program, the name of the attribute

 __ (double underscores) will be changed to

-This concept is called as Python name mangling.
+This concept is called the name mangling in Python.

 Here is your program.
 You can rewrite to access the name mangling attribute.